bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 Next is the parcel-location field which can take a location from "A1" to "AL38".

-Finally there is an "Upload image " submit button that makes a POST to the app processor with the `command` parameter set to `upload`, the `parcel-location` parameter from the form, and the `code` parameter from the URL, and the image in the POST data.
+Finally there is an "Upload image " submit button that makes a POST to the app processor with the `command` parameter set to `upload`, the `parcel-location` parameter from the form, and the `code` parameter (extracted from the hash fragment by JavaScript), and the image in the POST data.
 Parcel-location is upper-case only.

+The access code stays in the hash fragment and is only sent to the server when making the upload request.

 If the POST is successful, the page says "You have successfully uploaded your image!
 Here is the link to your image...." and displays a link based on the returned parcel-location.